ryansheehy0/Cheat_Sheets/nodejs.md

 Somethings work differently when using JS in NodeJS then in the browser.
 This cheat sheet will cover those differences.

+To make a file execute using node you can add `#!/usr/bin/env node` to the beginning of it.

 ## Table Of Contents

 <!-- TOC -->